1 9 7 0 – 1 9 7 2 (UK)

 18 x 30 minute episodes

-Freddie Fletcher, Barrie Rutter and Brian Marshall co-starred as Queenie’s three dodgy-dealing sons, Raymond, Douglas and Bernard (‘Bunny’).
+Freddie Fletcher, Barrie Rutter and Brian Marshall co-starred as Queenie’s three more-or-less delinquent sons, Raymond, Douglas and Bernard (‘Bunny’).

-While Queenie’s husband, Lionel, is mysteriously absent (assumed in prison, though there are lots of excuses as to his whereabouts), her beloved boys are involved in all manner of dodgy activities and none of them is a stranger to the local magistrates’ court.
+While Queenie’s husband, Lionel, is mysteriously absent (assumed in prison, though there are many excuses as to his whereabouts), her beloved boys are involved in all manner of dodgy dealings, and none of them is a stranger to the local magistrates’ court.

 Tony Caunter played brother-in-law Jack, with Lynne Perrie (later Ivy Tilsley in Coronation Street) as the Shepherd’s nosy patisserie-managing neighbour Mrs Petty, who, as secretary of the Residents’ Association, was viewed as the arch enemy and treated abominably.